danielbodnar/awesome-stars/README.md

 ## gui

+- [transmission-remote-gui/transgui](https://github.com/transmission-remote-gui/transgui) - 🧲 A feature rich cross platform Transmission BitTorrent client.
+Faster and has more functionality than the built-in web GUI.
 - [ahkohd/tauri-awesome-rpc](https://github.com/ahkohd/tauri-awesome-rpc) - 😎  a custom invoke system for Tauri that leverages WebSocket
-- [albertstarfield/alpaca-electron-zephyrine](https://github.com/albertstarfield/alpaca-electron-zephyrine) - Introducing Project Zephyrine: Elevating Your Interaction Experience with LLM (LLaMa, LLaMA-2, Falcon), Harnessing the Power of GGML v2, GGML v3, GGUF, and Employing GPU Acceleration within a Moderniz
+- [albertstarfield/alpaca-electron-zephyrine](https://github.com/albertstarfield/alpaca-electron-zephyrine) - Introducing Project Zephyrine: Elevating Your Interaction Plug and Play, and Employing GPU Acceleration within a Modernized Automata Local Graphical User Interface.
 - [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cros
 - [wobsoriano/bunbot](https://github.com/wobsoriano/bunbot) - Desktop automation for Bun
 - [Mermade/openapi-gui](https://github.com/Mermade/openapi-gui) - GUI / visual editor for creating and editing OpenAPI / Swagger definitions